anslemhuncho/Crowd-Epidemiology-/README.md

 ## Transmission over the network

-In the Jupyter notebook network-transmission-analysis.ipynb all the contact rates and incidence cures are analysed (Figures 8, 9, 10, 11 in manuscript) from the generated contact sequences.
+In the Jupyter notebook network-transmission-analysis.ipynb all the contact rates and incidence curves are analysed (Figures 8, 9, 10, 11 in manuscript) from the generated contact sequences.